ruedoux/SGT/README.md

 About
 -----

-Addon / Library for [Godot](https://github.com/godotengine/godot) that lets you create tests for your C# scripts.
+Addon for [Godot](https://github.com/godotengine/godot) that allows you to easily create tests for your C# scripts.
 Its designed to be as simple to use as possible and have as little dependency issues with different Godot versions.

-The library is designed mainly thinking about integration tests.
-(Testing if function x for class y does what you want it to do after providing z)

-For example usage look [here](https://github.com/RedouxG/SGT/tree/main/Examples).

-You can also easily add your own assertions and test methods.
-Any library or method that throws an exception will be caught by [Runner](https://github.com/RedouxG/SGT/blob/main/addons/SGT/Core/Runner.cs).
+I would recommend to use this testing addon along with [GUT](https://github.com/bitwes/Gut), Godot nodes have a lot of issues with mocking in C# so if you want to mock something its best to do it in GUT for the time being.

 How to use
 -----